Skip to main content

 Step 3.
 Deploy relay and adapter contracts

-Arc is EVM-compatible (Prague hard fork target).
+Arc is EVM-compatible (Osaka hard fork target).
 Standard deployment tooling works without modification:

 Key deployment considerations: